awsdocs/amazon-ec2-user-guide-windows/doc_source/os-inplaceupgrade.md

 1. In the navigation pane, choose **Instances**\.
 Locate the instance\.
 Make a note of the instance ID and Availability Zone for the instance\.
 You need this information later in this procedure\.

-1. If you are upgrading from Windows Server 2012 or 2012 R2 to Windows Server 2016 or 2019, do the following on your instance before proceeding:
+1. If you are upgrading from Windows Server 2012 or 2012 R2 to Windows Server 2016, 2019, or 2022 perform the following on your instance before proceeding:

    1. Uninstall the EC2Config service\.
 For more information, see [Stop, restart, delete, or uninstall EC2Config](ec2config-service.md#UsingConfig_StopDelete)\.

-   1. Install the EC2Launch service\.
-For more information, see [Install the latest version of EC2Launch](ec2launch-download.md)\.
+   1. Install EC2Launch or the EC2Launch v2 agent\.
+For more information, see [Configure a Windows instance using EC2Launch](ec2launch.md) and [Configure a Windows instance using EC2Launch v2](ec2launch-v2.md)\.

    1. Install the AWS Systems Manager SSM Agent\.
 For more information, see [Working with SSM Agent](https://docs.aws.amazon.com/systems-manager/latest/userguide/ssm-agent.html) in the *AWS Systems Manager User Guide*\.